 Accompanying his medical studies, he was active in the German Medical Students Association (bvmd e.V.) and its European and international affiliations, serving as National Public Health Officer and a member of the executive board coordinating the association’s external relations.
 As part of the Globalisation and Health Initiative (GandHI), he worked on a preparatory book for students interested in elective and internships abroad, sensitizing for public and global health issues.

-He is an active member of the German Network of Young Professionals in Public Health (NÖG – Nachwuchsnetzwerk Öffentliche Gesundheit) since 2018 working on drafting a vision on Germany’s future public health education and interdisciplinarity in the public health services system.
+He is an elected member on the board of the German Network of Young Professionals in Public Health (NÖG – Nachwuchsnetzwerk Öffentliche Gesundheit) working on drafting a vision on Germany’s future public health education and interdisciplinarity in the public health services system.